-Scripture has a great deal to say about the world that has as its god materialism, money, possessions, and power.
-In this world, we are taught that the economic system will ensure its promises that if we make enough money, get the right goods, or somehow get the right experiences, our life will be much better.
+Scripture shows the world's god is materialism, money, possessions, and power.
+It teaches that the economic system will ensure that if we make enough money, get the right goods, or somehow get the right experiences, our life will be much better.
 So we try to find our satisfaction and good feelings about ourselves through our possessions and our experiences, and from what we have achieved by gaining the things of this world.